De Notenkraker

-In 1902 Het Zondagsblad appeared for the first time, a Sunday supplement to the newspaper Het Volk of the Social Democratic Workers' Party (Dutch acronym: SDAP).
-In 1907 the supplement was renamed De Notenkraker.
-Unlike Het Volk, which contained mostly heavy political articles with few illustration, De Notenkraker contained many cartoons and other illustrations.
-Famous cartoonist from the early period of the periodical included Leendert Jordaan and Albert Hahn, senior.
-Hahn drew cartoons against the Dutch monarchy and Abraham Kuyper (prime minister 1901-1905 and founder of the Anti-Revolutionary Party.
+In 1902, Het Zondagsblad appeared for the first time, as a Sunday supplement to the newspaper Het Volk of the Social Democratic Workers' Party (Dutch acronym: SDAP).
+In 1907, the supplement was renamed De Notenkraker.
+Unlike Het Volk, which contained mostly heavy political articles with few illustration, De Notenkraker featured many cartoons and other illustrations.
+Famous cartoonists from the early period of the periodical included Leendert Jordaan and Albert Hahn, senior.
+Hahn drew cartoons critical of the Dutch monarchy and Abraham Kuyper, who was Prime Minister from 1901 to 1905 and the founder of the Anti-Revolutionary Party.

-Other contributors to De Notenkraker included Anton Kristians (pseudonym Toon Krias) and starting in 1920 the Belgian George Van Raemdonck.
+Other contributors to De Notenkraker included Anton Kristians (pseudonym Toon Krias), and starting in 1920, the Belgian artist George Van Raemdonck.

 Het Volk and De Notenkraker chiefly criticized the close relationship between the monarchy and the capitalist bourgeoisie.
-The monarchy was attacked as a supported of the ruling class, which did little to help the working classes.
+The monarchy was portrayed as a supporter of the ruling class, which did little to help the working classes.

 As more socialist splinter groups appeared, such as the Communist Party of the Netherlands and the Independent Socialist Party, the periodicals also criticised groups on the left.
-By the beginning of World War One in 1914, many cartoons criticized militarism and war.
-Notably, Albert Hahn Sr. created powerful illustrations about the destruction that war sows.
+By the beginning of World War 1 in 1914, many cartoons criticized militarism and war.
+Notably, Albert Hahn Sr. created powerful illustrations depicting the destruction caused by war.
 Hahn died before the end of the war in 1918.
-After that De Notenkraker's quality went down noticeably, until the arrival of a new generation of illustrators in the 1930s.
+After that, De Notenkraker's quality went down noticeably, until the arrival of a new generation of illustrators in the 1930s.

-At the end of 1918 De Notenkraker has about 8000 subscribers, compared to about 30,000 for Het Volk and almost 40,000 SDAP party members.
+At the end of 1918, De Notenkraker had about 8000 subscribers, compared to about 30,000 for Het Volk and almost 40,000 SDAP party members.
 A subscriptions to Het Volk at that time cost 0.20 guilders per week or 2.50 guilders (a rijksdaalder) per three months.
 A subscription including De Notenkraker cost 25 cents per week, or 3.50 guilders per three months, 4.15 guilders in the Dutch East Indies.

 In 1919, A.M. de Jong became editor of Het Volk, and a year later he was made editor of art and serials as well.
-In 1922 he introduced as part of the paper the massively popular illustrated series 'Bulletje en Boonestaak'.
+In 1922, he introduced as part of the paper, the massively popular illustrated series 'Bulletje en Boonestaak'.
 He wrote the text himself and George Van Raemdonck illustrated them.
 A.M. de Jong was also editor of De Notenkraker, for which he wrote the serial 'Het Verraad' ("Treason").